Alluxio/alluxio/docs/en/Configuration-Settings.md

 `${HOME}/.alluxio/`, `/etc/alluxio/` and `${ALLUXIO_HOME}/conf` in order, and will skip the remaining paths once this `alluxio-site.properties` file is found.
 4. [Cluster default values](#use-cluster-default).
-An Alluxio client may initialize its configuration based on the configuration fetched from the master nodes as the cluster-wise default.
+An Alluxio client may initialize its configuration based on the cluster-wide default configuration served by the masters.

 If no above user-specified configuration is found for a property, Alluxio runtime will fallback to its [default property value](Configuration-Properties.html).